 Hours of Service

 Hours of service to clients will be based on the individual needs of the carer.
-The project is flexible and functions within The Department of Social Services Guidelines and National Respite for Carer guidelines.
+The project is flexible and functions within The Department of Health Guidelines.

 People will be requested to contribute to care assistance.
 However no one will be discriminated against or refused service on the grounds that they can not contribute to the cost.